 Michael Clarage, Montgomery Childs, Wal Thornhill, Paul Anderson; planning session at John Hopkins University.

-Even though the SAFIRE team has become proficient in creating, controlling, and containing the plasma environments in the SAFIRE engine, the science of what is actually happening at the molecular and atomic levels is not yet fully understood.
+Even though the SAFIRE team has become proficient in creating, controlling, containing, and sustaining the plasma environments in the SAFIRE engine, the science of what is actually happening at the molecular and atomic levels is not yet fully understood.

 Understanding these reactions will give valuable insight into the way the Sun’s atmosphere functions, and provide the foundation by which these energies can be beneficially harnessed.